-Using flour instead of cornmeal to facilitate sliding your dough is a bad option, especially if you use a pizza stone.
+Using flour instead of cornmeal to facilitate sliding your dough is a bad option, especially if you use a pizza stone like this Old Stone Oven Rectangular Pizza Stone.
 The flour burns and gives an unpleasant taste to the dough.
 Cornmeal does better, but lots of cornmeal gives you a gritty underside.
 Course grain semolina flour, I have been told, works nicely and actually toasts up to provide a nutty, rather than burnt, flavor.
 As hot as I get my pizza stone (scorching hot), I doubt that semolina will work any magic.

 Super Pizza Peel